-Dr. Ella Ingram’s variety of specialties includes both ecology and methods of teaching and learning.
-She has advised award-winning student project teams, accompanied students on a field studies program to Kenya, and collaborated with undergraduate researchers to study such topics as wetland ecology, sexual selection in humans and plant-fungi interactions.
-Ingram is enjoying her second term as director of the institute’s Center for the Practice and Scholarship of Education, and is a regular mentor to the Making Academic Change Happen workshop, which has created change agents on campuses across the nation.
+Dr. Ella Ingram’s variety of specialties includes ecology, evidence-based methods of teaching, and faculty development.
+She has advised award-winning student project teams and collaborated with undergraduate researchers to study such topics as wetland ecology, sexual selection in humans, and invasive species.
+Dr. Ingram formerly directed the institute’s Center for the Practice and Scholarship of Education and is a regular mentor for the National Science Foundation’s sponsored Dissertation Institute.
+She formerly was a facilitator for the Making Academic Change Happen project, which has created change agents on campuses across the nation.

 Awards